markwallsgrove/muzz_devops/README.md

 ```

 # Issue
-Was eventually booted out of the machine with the following error:
+I was eventually booted out of the machine with the following error:
 ```sh
 [   28.302752] Out of memory: Kill process 1789 (memory_munch) score 251 or sacrifice child
 [   28.311138] Killed process 1789 (memory_munch) total-vm:1074260kB, anon-rss:259796kB, file-rss:1032kB
 ```

-Eventually after getting back into the machine found the culprit:
+Eventually after getting back into the machine I found the culprit:
 ```sh
 > dmsg
 ...